 Geneva College values diversity and inclusion and recognizes disabilities as an aspect of diversity.
 Our shared goal is to create learning environments that are accessible, equitable, and inclusive, ultimately leading to the success of our students in and beyond college.
 Therefore, Geneva College complies with the ADA as well as Section 504 of the Rehabilitation Act by affording reasonable accommodations to qualified students with disabilities.
 Any student with a disability who needs academic accommodations should contact Geneva's Student Success Center (SSC) to arrange a confidential appointment with the Director of the SSC before or during the first week of classes.
 (Some accommodations may take time to put into place, so it is advised to request this appointment as early as possible.)
 Legally, no retroactive accommodations can be provided.

 Accommodations for disabilities are available only as recommended by the SSC.
-Students whose accommodations are approved will be provided confidential letters which students should review and discuss with their instructors in relation to course requirements.
+For more details, visit the Student Success Center website, call 724-847-5005, or stop by the SSC office.
+The SSC is located on the second floor of the Student Center.
 Students who have questions about their right to benefits or have grievances under these statutes should contact the Director of the SSC.
-For more details, visit the Student Success Center website or call 724-847-5005.

-The Grading System in the ADP
+The Grading System in the Adult Degree Program